G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

-# This is a Lab project for the Compuetr Animation class at Uni-Bonn
+# This is a Lab project for the Computer Animation class at Uni-Bonn

 In this project algorithms from the ["Project MultiLeap: Making Multiple Hand Tracking Sensors to Act Like One"](https://www.researchgate.net/publication/357257620_Project_MultiLeap_Making_Multiple_Hand_Tracking_Sensors_to_Act_Like_One) paper by Tomáš Nováček and Marcel Jirina are implemented.